egch/azure-az104-flashcards/Section3.md

 ## VM Availability Zones - 49
 Availability Zones are unique physical locations within an Azure region.
 Zone-redundant services replicate your applications and data across Availability Zones to protect from single-points-of-failure.
-With Availability Zones, Azure offers industry best **99.99%** VM uptime SLA.
+With Availability Zones, Azure offers industry best **99.99%** VM uptime SLA. :bangbang:

 There aint't additional cost to add avaiability zones but there is bandwidth cost.